iiyyll01lin/cartesi-stock-exchanger/README.md

     ```

 3. **Build & Start Services:**
-    This command builds the necessary Docker images (like the backend) and starts all services defined in `docker-compose.yml` in detached mode.
+    This command builds the necessary Docker images (like the backend) and starts all services defined in `docker compose.yml` in detached mode.

     ```bash
     docker compose up --build -d